 Of all this unintelligible world,

 Tailpiece: When I came home from my trip to Saidpur and the shrine, I felt a shooting pain in my left leg and also noticed a severe rash on the upper part of the leg.
 It must have been the result of the exertion of climbing up the hill, I thought.
 But when the pain didn’t go away for a couple of days I was assailed with an awful thought.
 Could this possibly be a punishment for my walking into the shrine with my shoes on?
-We all are superstitious to some extent, aren’t we?
+We all are superstitious to some degree, aren’t we?
 When I mentioned this to a friend he had no doubt that it was a punishment for the irreverence I had shown to the Zinda Pir.
 The only way to atone for my ‘sin’, he said, was to go back to the shrine and ask for forgiveness.
 Or, better still, slaughter a black bakra.

 I checked with the doctor.
 He said it was Shingles (Herpes Zoster) — a nasty, painful, and disabling viral disease that may last for a couple of weeks.